Devolution

 A Strategic Authority is a legal body set up using national legislation, with its own board and governance arrangements.

-This would enable a group of two or more councils to collaborate and make collective decisions across council boundaries.
+This will enable a group of two or more councils to collaborate and make collective decisions across council boundaries.

 Depending on the form of devolution in an area, there are three levels of Strategic Authority available: